gsarpy/VSCode_Package/README.md

-# VSCode_Settings
+# VSCode_Package
-Preferred settings for VSCode
+Preferred settings for VSCode.
+Color themes, editor settings, and list of extensions.